hackclub/blot/docs/assembly/ASSEMBLY.md

 ![](./assets/PXL_20240710_152651622.jpg)

-You first slip one side underneath the the ledge.
+You first slip one side underneath the ledge.

 ![](./assets/PXL_20240710_152707402.jpg)